trisberg/springone-explore-2023/TAP-native-build.md

         branch: main
 ```

 We change the `spec.build.env` entry for `BP_NATIVE_IMAGE` to `"true"`.

+## Building the project

-Once that is done we can build this project from the local source files using:
+Once the change for the native build is done, we can build this project from the local source files using:

 > Note: The following command assumes you want to deply to the `apps` namespace and that your local-source-proxy feature is enabled for the cluster you are using.